KhronosGroup/Vulkan-Profiles/scripts/README.md

 #### Graph JSON Schema

 The graph schema is defined in [scripts/source/graph_schema.py](source/graph_schema.py).
-It enforces the following structure:
+It enforces the following structure.
+Graph nodes are not a custom DSL: each `args` object is converted directly into argv for the underlying command.
+Lists become repeated arguments, booleans become bare flags, and nested objects remain structured data when the target subcommand accepts them.

 ```json
 {